-Most directly played in the 2nd season.
+Most directly played in the Black Moon arc/R season.
 Chibiusa is a typical 6-year-old girl (physically anyway).
 When Death Phantom captures her and brainwashes her into the evil Black Lady, she becomes a well-endowed woman in her 20s.

-Similar remarks apply to Hotaru's transformation into Mistress 9 in the third season.
+Similar remarks apply to Hotaru's transformation into Mistress 9 in Infinity arc/S season.

 Force continues the tradition with Arnage of Huckebein, an Evil Redhead with bared midriff, nice rack and hotpants, as well as her teammate Curren who wears a fancy sports bra thing she fills out well along with shorts.